gokulkrishh/how-it-works/src/pages/javascript/custom-spread-operator/index.md

 #### Pros:

-- Can be used for shallow cloning an object if we want to copy only that object own properties.
+- It can be used for shallow cloning an object if we want to copy only that object's own properties.
 - Cleaner syntax and less code when merging or copying.
 - Can call a function or use a **Math** method without the need for **.apply** method to pass multiple parameters.
 - It can be used to convert an array like object into an actual array. (**Eg: NodeList from DOM**)

 Now we have an idea of what spread operator is and what it can and can't do.
-Lets implement it step by step.
+Let's implement it step by step.

 #### Step 1: